 Figure 3.
-The PCA biplot using the Yellow Perch physical parameters.
+The PCA biplot using the Yellow Perch physical parameters (listed in Figure 2).
 Principal component 1 (PC1) explains 78.3% of the variability in the physical variables while principal component 2 (PC2) explains 15.4% of the variability.
-Physical variables are indicated by the arrows.
-All variables are positively associated with PC1.
+Physical parameters are indicated by the arrows.
+All parameters are positively associated with PC1.
 Gonad weight is most strongly, positively, associated with PC2.

 For YP, the first principal component explains 78.3% of the variance, and the second principal component explains 15.4% of the variance (Appendix A: Figure A1).
 Total weight, total length, fork length, and liver weight each have a contribution of 20-25% to the first principal component.
 The first principal component will be used as a new variable that describes the size of the fish.
 In the second principal component, gonad weight has a contribution of 87.6%, whereas total and fork length each contribute 5.9%.
 Contributions of physical parameters for YP are located in Appendix A: Figure A3.